Table of Contents

 - There will be 2 overnight stays during the trip (1 overnight stay in Sigiriya and 1 overnight stay in Kandy).

 - Accommodation in 4* standard hotels with daily breakfast and dinner.

 - Accommodation in an air-conditioned car or van on a private basis.

-WHY YOU SHOULD BOOK SRI LANKA CULTURAL TRIANGLE TOUR WITH SEERENDIPITY?
+WHY YOU SHOULD BOOK THE TOUR TO CULTURAL TRIANGLE CITIES OF SRI LANKA WITH SEERENDIPITY?

 Seerendipity tour is a fully locally owned travel company with the head office in Colombo.
 The highly experienced local staff is a key strength of Seerendipity tours and they can plan your dream holiday to Sri Lanka.

 When you book a tour with us, you directly book the tour with the local company, it means there are no middlemen and therefore you can guarantee the best price.
 Simply get in touch with us and let us know when you travel and what you like to see.